domsoos/580/Assignment2/README.md

 Table 1.
 Time taken by each heuristic function to find the goal state with and without my isMoveBack heuristic function

-To calculate the improvement, I used the following formula:
+To calculate the time reduction in percent, I used the following formula:
-`((Without IsMoveBack  - IsMoveBack) / Without IsMoveBack ) * 100 = improvement in percent`
+`((Without IsMoveBack  - IsMoveBack) / Without IsMoveBack ) * 100 = Time Reduction in percent`

 By incorporating the optimization to check if the next move is a move back, the time taken to execute the direct adjacent tile reversal heuristic was reduced by a factor of approximately 99.02%, from 80.23 seconds to 0.789 seconds.
 This optimization had a significant impact on the overall search performance of the algorithm, allowing it to quickly find the optimal solution.